 Eisenhower announced Dec.
-2 that he had decided to designate the regime of Premier Fidel Castro as "Communistcontrolled." which it had charged only a Some of Washington's more few days before was inspired cunning propagandists sought to by Cuba. provide a plausible cover for The Washington strategists this lying label by saying that the White House had to desigindoubtedly hoped that Betancourt would respond the way nate Cuba that way, truth to the contrary, in order to free funds for jobless counter-revolutionary Cuban refugees in Miami.
+2 that he had decided to designate the regime of Premier Fidel Castro as "Communistcontrolled." which it had charged only a Some of Washington's more few days before was inspired cunning propagandists sought to by Cuba. rovide a plausible cover for The Washington strategists this lying label by saying that indoubtedly hoped that Betanthe White House had to desigcourt would respond the way nate Cuba that way, truth to the contrary, in order to free funds for jobless counter-revolutionary Cuban refugees in Miami.
 Eisenhower, in fact, earmarked \$1 million for this purpose.
 The excuse was rather thin in view of the billions of dollars for which Central Intelligence need make no accounting.
 Undisclosed sums from undisclosed sources are already pouring into the treasuries of various Cuban counter-revolutionary outfits in Florida and elsewhere.
 Other, more ominous explanations were advanced for Eisenhower's handout.
-"The President's move today," Felix Belair, Jr., reported in the Plans Suffer Set Back But Washington's counterrevolutionary plans were not hower's secret inquiries met with in Venezuela undoubtrunning smoothly.
-"The United States has found no encourageedly explains his cancellation ment in Venezuela for a plan to Dec.
-7, the day after Szulc's report, of the belligerent disconvoke soon a new conference play of U.S. naval force in the seek far-reaching sanctions Caribbean. against Cuba."
-This admission The retreat is a welcome one, came from Caracas Dec.
-6. It but it would be quite a false was made by Ted Szulc, the bithope to take this as a sign that terly anti-Castro correspondent the State Department is calling of the New York Times. off its counter - revolutionary "The main features of the dogs.
-The struggle in defense of United States plan were said to the Cuban revolution still reeconomic relations with Cuba, the Dominican Republic." creating an inter-American emergency force,' and establishing an inter-American 'commit- Read It for Yourself The press said Fidel Castro ranted and raved in his fourhour speech at the United Na- Advertisement tions That was because he explained Wall Street's role in Cuba and Latin America and because he told what the revolution is doing for Cuba and what should be done to combat the colonialists and warmakers on a world scale.
+"The President's move today," Felix Belair, Jr., reported in the Plans Suffer Set Back But Washington's counterrevolutionary plans were not running smoothly.
+"The United States has found no encouragement in Venezuela for a plan to convoke soon a new conference report, of the belligerent disseek far-reaching sanctions against Cuba."
+This admission came from Caracas Dec.
+6. It was made by Ted Szulc, the biterly anti-Castro correspondent of the New York Times. the Dominican Republic."
+"The main features of the dogs.
+The struggle in defense of United States plan were said to the Cuban revolution still reeconomic relations with Cuba, creating an inter-American emergency force,' and establishing an inter-American 'committrol revolutionary activities, "Venezuela notified Washinghour speech at the United Na on that she not only would re fuse to bring a complaint against tions Cuba to the Organization of That was because he explained Wall Street's role in American States, as the State Department had hoped, but also Cuba and Latin America and because he told what the revwould not even agree to a conolution is doing for Cuba and ference on Cuba until the O.A.S. what should be done to comhad taken decisive action against bat the colonialists and warmakers on a world scale.
 The State Department's dis-Now available in English appointment at this setback you can find out for yourself may be imagined, since the what Castro's speeches are Betancourt regime was still really like.
-A first-class item putting down a rebellion for that friend who wants to know the truth about Cuba.
-Only 25 cents.
+A first-class item putting down a rebellion for that friend who wants to Only 25 cents.

 PIONEER PUBLISHERS 116 University Place New York 3, N. Y.